Ferhad Ayaz

-Ferhad Ayaz (born Ferhat Ayaz; 10 October 1994) is a Swedish footballer who plays for Bosnian club Borac Banja Luka.
+Ferhat Ayaz (born Ferhat Ayaz; 10 October 1994) is a Swedish footballer who plays for IFK Haninge.

 Career

 Ayaz, who came to Sweden when he was five years old, started playing football in Karlslunds IF HFK and played as a junior also for IFK Kristinehamn before joining Degerfors IF.

 Ayaz started his professional career with Degerfors IF in Superettan, the Swedish second tier, where he made 56 appearances and scored 14 goals across two full seasons.

 In 2015, he moved to Gaziantepspor in his country of birth.
 He made his Turkish Süper Lig debut on 31 January, but failed to impress and returned to his native country and Örebro SK in 2016.

-In early 2018, he made another transfer, signing a four year-deal with fellow Allsvenskan club Dalkurd FF.
+In early 2018, he made another transfer, signing a four-year deal with fellow Allsvenskan club Dalkurd FF.

 On 29 January 2022, Ayaz joined Borac Banja Luka in Bosnia and Herzegovina until the end of the season.